Graduate (MA) Programs

 Affiliated Program: PhD in Public Policy and Public Administration with a Specialization in Race, Ethnicity, and Public Policy at The Trachtenberg School

-Although housed in The Trachtenberg School of Public Policy and Public Administraiton, this PhD program includes many courses taught within the Sociology Department, and the main field advisors for program are Sociology professors.
+Although housed in The Trachtenberg School of Public Policy and Public Administration, this PhD program includes many courses taught within the Sociology Department, and the main field advisors for program are Sociology professors.

 To apply for admission to the Graduate Program, you may click here.
 The Department requires a statement of purpose, three letters of recommendation, full undergraduate transcripts, scores from the GRE, and a writing sample.